 Unfortunately, there aren’t any exact reasons as to why the blue light of death is caused in PS4 system.
 However, some people believe the PS4 blinking blue light of death could be caused by issues with the PS4 internal hard drive, a faulty PS4 power cord or power supply, a defective PS4 graphics card, general software issues, or incompatible televisions.

-Be sure you try to fix the issue.
-You need to make sure that the light you are seeing is the blue light of death, and not something else.
+You need to make sure that the light you are seeing is the blue light of death (BLOD), and not something else.
 The BLOD will pulse and turn on and off, and not just stay blue or turn a different color.

-Many people immediately try and restart their PS4 by holding down the power button, but usually, this doesn’t work.
+Many people immediately try and restart their PS4 by holding down the power button, but in some cases this doesn’t work.